-First, our patterns are carved into sisam wood by hand by Raju, a master block carver.
+First, our patterns are carved into teak wood by hand by Rajubhai, a master block carver.
 Designs with many colors or large shapes require multiple blocks to be made.

 Holes are drilled into the block to release air during the printing process in order to prevent bubbles.
 You can see one of three blocks used in our Fermata bandana.

 For printing, the block is dipped into a tray of dye and then stamped onto the fabric with an assertive thump of the fist.

 Alignment of the design is determined by the practiced eye of our printers.